 [Section 24 amended by No. 44 of 1985 s.
 9; No. 36 of 1988 s.
 5; No. 42 of 2004 s.
 15.]

 24A.
-Lump sum compensation for noise induced hearing loss
+Noise induced hearing loss, worker may elect to get lump sum for in some cases

 (1) Subject to Schedule 7 and this section, a worker suffering from noise induced hearing loss shall be entitled to compensation for that loss under item 6 of Part 1 of the table set out in Schedule 2 if the worker so elects as provided by section 24B, but the compensation payable for that hearing loss shall, subject to the provisions of this Act relating to Schedule 2, be in accordance with the percentage ratio of the prescribed amount indicated in column 2 of Part 1 of the table set out in Schedule 2 in respect of item 6 at the date of the audiometric test under Schedule 7 that showed that a loss or diminution of the worker’s hearing had been incurred, irrespective of when the worker so elects.